Oualid-Nouari/CineMood-sentiment-analysis/README.md

 ## 💡 "Behind the Project" - How It Works Briefly :
 CineMood uses a pre-trained Support Vector Machine (SVM) model to classify sentiment.
 When a review is submitted:

-1. Text Preprocessing: The input is cleaned (HTML removal, lowercasing), tokenized, and lemmatized.
+1. **Text Preprocessing :** The input is cleaned (HTML removal, lowercasing), tokenized, and lemmatized.
 Special care is taken to handle negations and potential sarcasm cues to improve understanding.
-2. Word Embeddings (GloVe): Cleaned words are transformed into numerical vectors using GloVe, capturing their semantic meaning.
+2. **Word Embeddings (GloVe) :** Cleaned words are transformed into numerical vectors using GloVe, capturing their semantic meaning.
-3. Sentiment Prediction: This vector representation is fed to the SVM model, which outputs probabilities for positive and negative classes.
+3. **Sentiment Prediction :** This vector representation is fed to the SVM model, which outputs probabilities for positive and negative classes.
-4. Classification: Based on these probabilities and a confidence threshold (if abs(P_positive - P_negative) < 0.4 in our setup, it's deemed Neutral), the final sentiment is determined.
+4. **Classification :** Based on these probabilities and a confidence threshold (if abs(P_positive - P_negative) < 0.4 in our setup, it's deemed Neutral), the final sentiment is determined.
 5. Details about the project, technology, and methodology are also available in the "What this app's doing?" modal within the application.